-Time-to-value (TTV) is the amount of time it takes a new customer to experience the first meaningful benefit from your product.
-A critical metric for.
+Time-to-value (TTV) is the amount of time it takes a new customer to experience the first meaningful benefit from your product, the point often called the aha moment.
+Shorter TTV correlates with higher retention, stronger trial-to-paid conversion, and faster word-of-mouth referral.

 What is Time-to-Value (TTV)?